One year ago Tomatoes and Pomegranates

 Abu Hassan in Jaffa is definitely a front runner.

-Unlike Abu Shukri, a contender from East Jerusalem, where they’ve had a falling out in the family and are now fighting each other for the name, there have been no Hummus Wars at Abu Hassan.
+Unlike Abu Shukri, a contender from East Jerusalem, where they’ve had a falling out in the family and are now fighting each other in court for the name, there have been no Hummus Wars at Abu Hassan.
 On the contrary, they're expanding.

 Our AirBnB apartment was 1 minute’s walk from their original store in Dolphin street.
 (What a great address!)
 We went for breakfast, of course, since it’s a breakfast food, which means they make one big batch, and close when the pot is empty, usually around lunchtime.